ttag-org/ttag/docs/webpack.md

 The easiest way to precompile translations from the `.po` files is to use [ttag-webpack-plugin](https://github.com/ttag-org/ttag-webpack-plugin)

-In this example we will use 2 separate static html files **index.html** and **index-uk.html** that will load different locales.
+In this example, we will use 2 separate static HTML files **index.html** and **index-uk.html** that will load different locales.
 Let's add them to the project root:

 <details>
 <summary>index.html</summary>